sombersomni/otf-event-service/README.md

 it will create a coroutine for it and run it periodically.
 The TaskRunner will then end itself once it has completed its mission.

-The two services share the same databases.
-There are only two databases.
-One is for all task related events that have occurred in the system.
-The other is for information related to how a task is structured.
-Why two databases?

-## POSTGRESQL database and Timestreams
+## POSTGRESQL database and Time Series Task
 ### POSTGRESQL
 We use a single postgresql database in conjunction with TimescaleDB.
 Most information other than the single Task table rarely change, and is directly related to the structure of a task.
 Let us consider that for every task there will potentially be a task type